ngocmphan/bios643-analysis-reporting/analysis/README-data-cleaning.md

 Calculated exposure_weight by dividing the days spent in a specific county by 3,650 (the approximate number of days in 10 years).

 Interpretation: A weighted_exp of ~1.000 indicates a participant has a complete 10-year residential history documented in the dataset.

+All the column names were standardized to lower cases.

 # Final Dataset Integration